NeilFabiao/Counting-Fingers-DIP/Readme.md

 This project was done using Matlab, and in the Project folder there are 3 other subsequent folders namely:

 * Data - where all the images used in each implementation are located.
-* src - or source code where each implementation counts fingers in their own different way.
+* src - or source code where each implementation counts fingers in their own different way (temporarily removed until end of July).
 * output - where the output files are located when the projects are built.

 ### Understanding the Process ###